 As at March 31, 2018, fair value adjustments were applied to the majority of securities in non-North American markets (Level 2) that were closed on the last business day.
 The remaining non-North American securities were classified as Level 1.
 As at March 31, 2017, all non-North American equities were classified as Level 1.
-As at March 31, 2017, all non-North American equities were classified as Level 1.
 Other than as described above, there were no significant transfers between Level 1 and Level 2.

-Other financial instruments classified as Level 2 investments are valued through incorporating observable market data and using standard market convention practices.
-Short-term investments classified as Level 2 investments are valued based on amortized cost plus accrued interest which closely approximates fair value.
+Financial instruments classified as Level 2 investments are valued through incorporating observable market data and using standard market convention practices.

-(i) Comparative Amounts
+(h) Comparative Amounts